… Or Playing Second Guitar While Someone Else is Playing Rhythm

 The course is designed to get students started on single-string, lead guitar techniques to enable them to jam with another musician or in a band context.

-SPRING 2018 ADVANCED COURSE SCHEDULE
+Summer 2018 ADVANCED COURSE SCHEDULE

 Introduction to Lead Guitar

 Tuesday Evenings 8:15 – 9:40 – Starting May 8th, 2018

 Holy Trinity Hounslow, High Street, Hounslow TW3 1HG